vinay10110/Health-and-fitness-tracker/README.md

 # Healthcare & Fitness Tracker (vinaychakravarthi10110)

-A brief description of your website goes here.
-For example:

-> "A modern, responsive website built for [purpose/target audience].
-This project demonstrates best practices in web development using [technologies/frameworks used]."
+A modern, responsive healthcare and fitness tracking website built for individuals who want to monitor their physical activity, health metrics, and achieve fitness goals.
+This project demonstrates best practices in web development using React, Node.js, Express, MongoDB, and Material UI.

 ---